peterwht/solidity-to-ink-guide/README.md

 ```

 - `virtual` or `override`
   virtual and override are modifiers in Solidity that allow a function to override another. ink!
-(Rust) does not have this ability as overring may create ambiguity.
+(Rust) does not have this ability as overriding may create ambiguity.

 - `timestamp`